-Yoga is an ancient religious practice that encompasses physical, mental, and spiritual disciplines.
+It is an ancient religious practice that encompasses physical, mental, and spiritual disciplines.
 The word "yoga" is derived from the Sanskrit term meaning "union," which refers to the process of bringing mind, body, spirit and intellect together.
-Yoga has been practiced throughout the world for thousands of years in various cultures.
 Yoga began as a spiritual discipline, but now it's become an incredibly popular physical activity and exercise.

 How does yoga work?

-Did you know that yoga can help manage and prevent people from getting stressed?
-It might not be by doing a downward dog, but by understanding how yoga works.
 Yoga is derived from the Sanskrit word meaning "yoke" or "to join."
-For thousands of years followers of Vedic culture have practiced a variety of techniques to help achieve peace and serenity.
-Yoga is one of the most physically and mentally demanding workouts for its intensity level.
-Yoga works by affecting your body in so many ways that it has to be done with utmost care.
+It is one of the most physically and mentally demanding workouts for its intensity level.
 However, if you want to go beyond the limits of just being able to do it, here are a few more things you need to know about yoga.
-Yoga is a simple practice that has been used for thousands of years.
+It is a simple practice that has been used for thousands of years.
 It involves the mind, body, and spirit.
 There are many different types of yoga, but the purpose remains the same - relaxation.

 How to Start a Yoga Practice